Home Purchase Program

 Show a stable employment history

-Approved applicants will complete a partnership agreement and begin earning their sweat equity hours.
+Selected and approved applicants will complete a partnership agreement and begin earning their sweat equity hours.

 But we don’t help just our homebuyers.